dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 1. The primary key attributes of the parent table are included in the child table definition if they are not already included.
 2. A referential dependency is established between the child and the parent.
-3. An implicit index is created in the child table on the foreign key to speed up matches on foreign key attributes.
+3. An *implicit index* is created in the child table on the foreign key to speed up matches on foreign key attributes.

+DataJoint does not allow foreign keys that reference a set of attributes that is not the primary key of the parent table.

 ## Lookup tables
 Lookup tables are special tables whose contents is considered part of the schema design rather than the project data: a fresh new pipeline deployment will have its lookup tables pre-populated.